kaa992/BlenderSourceTools/README.md

 # BlenderSourceTools
 Modified version of the Blender Source Tools with some Source 2 specific features.

-Latest realease added support for blender 2.93.
+Updated this addon for Blender 3.x

 Original version: https://github.com/Artfunkel/BlenderSourceTools